lutheryap/lutheryap.github.io/research.md

 ## Works in Progress
 “Valid t-ratio in Overidentified Two-Stage Least Squares Instrumental Variables Designs”.
 With David Lee, Justin McCrary, Marcelo Moreira, and Jack Porter.

-“Bias-Aware Inference in Regression Kink Designs”.
-With Michal Kolesar.

 “Identification for Dynamic Logit Models with Market Share Data”.
 With Kwok-Hao Lee

 “Multiway Clustering for Multiway Assignment Designs”.